raspberrypilearning/tweeting-babbage/worksheet.md

 ## Tweet a picture from the Pi camera

-Now we'll copy the `picamera` code we just used to take a picture in to the `twitter.py` file.
+Now we'll copy the `picamera` code we just used to take a picture in to the `twitter.py` file to make it tweet the photo taken by the Pi camera.

 1. First add the `import` lines at the top: